 Is Anxiety Ruining Your Life?

 Are you struggling with anxiety?
 Do you feel like it’s starting to take over your life and negatively impact your relationships?
-Are you dealing with guilt because as a Christian, you’re not “supposed” to struggle with anxiety?
-Do you often regret how you react when feeling anxious, and hate how you talk to yourself afterwards?
+Are you dealing with guilt because as a believer you’re not “supposed” to struggle with anxiety?
+Do you often regret how you react when feeling anxious, and hate how you talk to yourself afterward?

 You often second-guess yourself and feel insecure, and perhaps you have noticed how dependent you are on other people and that it is difficult to set healthy boundaries.
 Or you try to please others to the point of jeopardizing your own well-being.

 Anxiety Can Affect Anyone, Anytime

 You may feel like you are the only one who struggles with anxiety, but in fact, many women, whether Christians or not, are fighting the same battle––they just don’t show it to the world.
 A lot of women hide their emotions so well that no one can tell how insecure or afraid they feel.
 Even the most seemingly confident person can be struggling internally at different times in their life.

 Anxiety is a normal emotion that everyone experiences at some point.
 We feel anxious when we need to study for a test or get ready to give a speech.
 We also feel anxious during important events or changes in our lives such as graduating, getting married, expecting a baby, giving birth and going through the postpartum period, before job interviews, during health emergencies, or when we move homes.
 We can also experience anxiety when we encounter conflicts at work, at home, or in our relationships.